MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/splunk-cheat-sheet.md

 | Splunk | `head` |  <code>Event.Rule="330009.2"<br>&#124; sort Event.Sequence<br>&#124; head 20</code> |
 | Kusto | `top` | <code>Office_Hub_OHubBGTaskError<br>&#124; top 20 by Event_Sequence</code> |

-### Extend the result set with new fields/columns
+### Extend the result set with new fields or columns

-Splunk has an `eval` function, but it's not comparable with the `eval` operator.
+Splunk has an `eval` function, but it's not comparable with the `eval` operator in Kusto.
 Both the `eval` operator in Splunk and the `extend` operator in Kusto support only scalar functions and arithmetic operators.

 | Product | Operator | Example |
 |:---|:---|:---|